Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 If we don't win, nobody else will either.

-Her claim is that the Romney camp is not happy, that uh Romney supporters are not happy, Republicans not happy because they uh I heard Romney say last night it wasn't a big win, but it was a win, and that's all that matters.
+Republicans are not happy because they heard Romney say last night, it wasn't a big win, but it was a win, and that's all that matters.

-They look pretty happy to me last night.
+They looked pretty happy to me last night.

-Um I don't know that they start compla you know start worrying about the margin after the victory.
+I don't know that they start worrying about the margin after the victory.

 But we'll see.